Derleen123/CancerProteinTargets/README.md

 ## From Target Identification to Drug Development

-The exploitation of proteins as drug targets is done in several ways:
+The use of proteins as drug targets is done in several ways:

-1. **Target Identification**: With the help genomics and proteomics, numerous proteins are identified as being differentially expressed or mutated in cancer cells (Schenone et al., 2013; Tabana et al., 2023).
+1. **Target Identification**: With the help genomics and proteomics, numerous proteins are identified as being differentially expressed or mutated in cancer cells (Schenone et al., 2013).

 2. **Target Validation**: Application of technologies like gene knockdown or overexpression studies confirms the contribution of the identified protein in cancer biology (Hughes et al., 2011).